 For example, an end-user (resource owner) can grant a printing service (client) access to their protected photos stored at a photosharing service (resource server), without sharing their username and password with the printing service.
-Instead, they authenticate directly with a server trusted by the photo-sharing service (authorization server), which issues the printing service delegation-specific credentials (access token).
+Instead, they authenticate directly with a server trusted by the photo-sharing service (authorization server), which issues the printing service delegation- specific credentials (access token).
+This separation of concerns also provides the ability to use more advanced user authentication methods such as multi-factor authentication and even passwordless authentication, without any modification to the applications.
+With all user authentication logic handled by the authorization server, applications don't need to be concerned with the specifics of implementing any particular authentication mechanism.
+This provides the ability for the authorization server to manage the user authentication policies and even change them in the future without coordinating the changes with applications.

-This specification is designed for use with HTTP ($[{\tt RFC9110}]$).
+This specification is designed for use with HTTP ([RFC9110]).
 The use of OAuth over any protocol other than HTTP is out of scope.